MrGGTo/itp4207-201920/ws04-kotlin/README.md

 ### Simple ListView

-Using default options, create a new project and name it 'My Lists'.
+Using default options, create a new project and name it 'MyList'.
 Then, follow steps below to create a simple list:

 1. First of all, define some data to play with.
 Insert the following into string.xml.